Recycling and rubbish FAQs

 My bins are too small can I change them to a different size?

 We do not provide smaller size bins anymore, but for residents with smaller size bins, you can change them to our standard sized bins.
-(H 107cm, W59cm, D73cm) - see Changing the size of your wheeled bins.
+(H 107cm, W59cm, D73cm) - see changing the size of your bins.

 I already have the standard size bins but they aren't big enough, what can I do?

 The standard size bins should provide enough space for the waste produced by an average family.
-If you have a large family and find it difficult to put all of your waste into the two bins take a look at our additional bins policy.
+If you have a large family and find it difficult to put all of your waste into the standard bins, request a larger bin here.

 We can also offer you help in reducing your waste by arranging to visit you and carrying out a 'mini waste audit'.

 Please note: it is your responsibility to correctly dispose of any extra waste that does not fit in your bins.
-Any amount of household waste can be taken to Norfolk County Council's Household Waste Recycling Centres free of charge.
+Household waste can be taken to Norfolk County Council's Household Waste Recycling Centres free of charge.

 I've run out of clear rubbish and recycling sacks, where can I get some more?